Opus10/python-library-template/README.md

 # Public Django App Template

-This repository provides a template for a pip-installable public Django app deployed using CircleCI to PyPI.
+This repository provides a template for a pip-installable public Python project deployed using CircleCI to PyPI.

 This is a [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) template that can be used by [footing](https://github.com/Opus10/footing/) to create and manage the project.

-A new public Django app can be started with:
+A new public project can be started with:

     pip3 install footing
     footing setup git@github.com:Opus10/public-django-app-template.git